Hussien-K11/Incident-Response-Policy-Review/README.md

 > This project was created to mirror the type of review and response task a new SOC analyst might perform during onboarding.
 It challenges me to not only understand policy documentation, but to think critically about how it translates into action — and whether it holds up during high-pressure incidents.

 ---

+---

+## ➂ Policy Gap Analysis

+The current IR policy was evaluated for completeness, clarity, and usability.
+Key strengths included clear incident categories and defined roles.
+However, several weaknesses were found:

+- No detailed containment guidance (short-term or long-term)
+- Lacks severity levels or escalation procedures
+- No steps for chain of custody or forensically-sound evidence handling
+- Ambiguous communication paths for internal and external stakeholders

+Improvements were suggested in a separate [Policy Gap Analysis](analysis/policy_gap_analysis.md) report.

+---

+## ➃ Simulated Phishing Incident Response

+To test the policy, a phishing alert simulation was conducted.
+This included a suspicious ZIP attachment and a flagged malicious link.
+The steps followed:

+- Header inspection and sandboxed link review
+- VirusTotal scan of attachment hash
+- Internal log correlation to confirm no execution

+During this simulation, the policy was helpful in identifying roles and requiring user reporting — but lacked containment steps, communication flow, and detailed documentation procedures.

+Full documentation is available in the [Phishing Simulation](simulation/phishing_alert_simulation.md) report.

+---